Mirzajawad807/demonstration-repo/README.md

    Syntax: $sudo ssh-copy-id -i ~/.ssh/id_rsa.pub ec2-user2@172.31.19.21 #Host_node_2

-# Once triggered this command it will copy the content of id_rsa.pub key under the .ssh file for ec2-user of the node server side
+# Once triggered this command it will copy the content of id_rsa.pub key in user side inside the .ssh/authorized_key file in the node server